therealdavids/codeissoftware/_posts/2018-04-15-programming-to-an-interface.md

 First, it's important to understand what the program will achieve.

-**Problem Statement:** A website that combines the functionality of the following websites: https://downforeveryoneorjustme.com/ and https://isitchristmas.com/ (no particular reason why I chose these two).
+**Problem Statement:** I'd like a website that combines the functionality of the following websites: https://downforeveryoneorjustme.com/ and https://isitchristmas.com/ (no particular reason why I chose these two requirements).
 Note: I will use [AngularDart](https://webdev.dartlang.org/angular/), but that this can be done in any number of frameworks or languages.

 Now, let's focus on adhering to a common interface.
 Both of these features can be distilled down to answering a simple question: "Is [X] true?".
 So we can define a very simple interface, that returns a boolean.
 The advantage of defining this contract before we start, is that now the team member(s) that are building the UI can rely on this contract and start building their portion **before the backend is working correctly**.
 This is done in the example below by using classes to emulate a working backend (often called fake data classes).